-Germany’s Torqueedo has received a large order from China, where the mega manufacturing hub Suzhou struggles to clean up its act.
-177 workboats powered by Torqueedo’s all-electric drive are to be deployed on the region’s many waterways to scoop up debris.
+Germany’s Torqeedo has received a large order from China, where the mega manufacturing hub Suzhou struggles to clean up its act.
+177 workboats powered by Torqeedo’s all-electric drive are to be deployed on the region’s many waterways to scoop up debris.

 The traditional and new canals in the regions are among the most heavily polluted in China.
 The city of Suzhou has thus ordered 177 small workboats to clean up its waterways without creating more pollution.

 The order includes 18 launches, 22 catamarans and 137 wooden boats.
 All were designed by the China Ship Scientific Research Center and are fit to scoop up floating trash.
-Zero emission propulsion is to come from Torqueedo’s electric outboard motors.
+Zero-emission propulsion is to come from Torqeedo’s electric outboard motors.

 Also in Europe companies have begun looking into electric ships apart from ferries.
 Two electric container ships will start to carry cargo between Dutch Rotterdam and Belgian Tilburg this autumn reportedly.

 – ADVERTISEMENT –